maedmatt/handRecognition2025/README.md

 # Hand Recognition Script

 This project uses MediaPipe and OpenCV for real-time hand recognition via a webcam.
-Follow the instructions below to set up the environment and run the script on **macOS** or **Windows**.
+Follow the instructions below to set up the environment and run the script on [macOS](#macos-installation) or [Windows](#windows-installation).

 ---